Last Updated on October 29, 2025 by Maryam Siddiqui

 Documents Required

-• Capital Investment: Investing at least €1 million in Spanish stocks, bonds, investment funds, bank deposits, or €2 million in Spanish public debt securities.
+- Capital Investment: Investing at least €1 million in Spanish stocks, bonds, investment funds, bank deposits.
+Or €2 million in Spanish public debt securities.

 Difference between a Non-Lucrative Visa and a Spain Golden Visa

-• Non-Lucrative Visa: As stated earlier, this Visa is for individuals who wish to reside in Spain without engaging in any work or professional activity.
-It is suitable for retirees and others with sufficient financial means to support themselves without needing employment in Spain.
-The Visa is typically valid for one year and can be renewed annually.
+- Non-Lucrative Visa: This visa is designed for individuals who wish to live in Spain without working or running a business.
+It remains the main option for retirees and others who have sufficient passive income to support themselves.
+The visa is typically valid for one year and can be renewed (with evidence of at least €28,800/year for 2025).

 Do you want to move to Spain?